openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 delete(key: string): Promise&lt;void&gt;

-Deletes a KV pair from this **Preferences** instance.
+Deletes a KV pair from this **Preferences** instance based on the specified key.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core